dannyglv789/LearnSpanishAPP/README.md

 In Unscramble users receive a scrambled word with a specified number of attempts to guess the original word.

-1. Create user at create_user endpoint
+1. Create user at create_user endpoint (requires auth)
 2. Create new game at new_game endpoint
 3. Use urlsafe_game_key to view created game and scrambled word at get_game endpoint
 4. Use urlsafe_game_key to make a move at make_move endpoint untill win or loss reply.